hindu17/Scanify/README.md

 Stores uploaded original documents and processed (cropped) versions.

 • **Data Flow**

-    User uploads a file → stored in Firebase Storage.
+--User uploads a file → stored in Firebase Storage.
-    Download URLs + storage paths are saved in Firestore.
+--Download URLs + storage paths are saved in Firestore.
-    Gallery listens to Firestore in real-time and renders previews.
+--Gallery listens to Firestore in real-time and renders previews.
-    Deleting a file removes both the Storage objects and Firestore metadata.
+--Deleting a file removes both the Storage objects and Firestore metadata.

 🔹 **Auto-Crop Algorithm**

 1.Convert uploaded image to grayscale.
 2.Apply Gaussian blur to reduce noise.
 3.Detect edges using Canny edge detection.
 4.Find contours and approximate to a polygon.
 5.Select the largest quadrilateral (likely the document).
 6.Apply perspective transform to crop and flatten.
 7.Return processed image for preview and saving.